Harishwarrior/weather_app/README.md

 # weather_app

-A beautiful weather app made with love in Flutter.
+A beautiful weather app made in Flutter.

 ### TODO